United Nations Partition Plan for Palestine: Background

 The British administration was formalized by the League of Nations under the Palestine Mandate in 1923, as part of the Partitioning of the Ottoman Empire following World War I. The Mandate reaffirmed the 1917 British commitment to the Balfour Declaration, for the establishment in Palestine of a "National Home" for the Jewish people, with the prerogative to carry it out.
 A British census of 1918 estimated 700,000 Arabs and 56,000 Jews.

+At the Paris Peace conference in 1919, Zionists had proposed a Jewish state including a much larger part of south-west Asia, including much of the Sinai Peninsula, areas to the north of the Litani River, and territory far into the trans-Jordan.
+At the time of the Partition Plan negotiations in the late 1940s, some of these areas were part of the nations of Syria, Jordan, Egypt, and Lebanon.
+The Partition Plan concerned only the partition of Mandatory Palestine, and not other states.